ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : false

-When set to true, this property requests the transport layer to not provide segmentation of messages larger than the maximum size permitted by the network layer, and also to avoid network-layer source fragmentation of messages.
+When set to true, this property requests the transport layer to not provide segmentation of Messages larger than the maximum size permitted by the network layer, and also to avoid network-layer source fragmentation of Messages.
 When running over IPv4, setting this property to true will result in a sending endpount setting the Don't Fragment bit in the IPv4 header of packets generated by the transport layer.

 An
-attempt to send a message that results in a size greater than the transport's current estimate of its maximum packet size (`singularTransmissionMsgMaxLen`) will result in a `SendError`.
+attempt to send a Message that results in a size greater than the transport's current estimate of its maximum packet size (`singularTransmissionMsgMaxLen`) will result in a `SendError`.
 This only takes effect when the transport and network layer